ellizio/odata-cli-ui/README.md

 ## Installation

 1. Install plugin
-2. Install latest version of [OData CLI](https://learn.microsoft.com/en-us/odata/odatacli/getting-started#install) tool
+2. Install the latest version of the OData CLI tool with the command `dotnet tool install -g Microsoft.OData.Cli`

 ## Usage